Do You Feel Disconnected From Your Partner?

 At Eddins Counseling Group, our therapists are specially trained in couples therapy.
 We can help you clear away the anxiety, fear, anger, and sadness that may be blocking your way to healthy expressions of deeply held emotions.
 If you are clouded by negativity, you might feel hopeless and disconnected.
 But, you can learn to express your needs and truly know your partner again.

 Our couples therapists are non-judgmental, compassionate, and understand how the brain responds to social and relationship cues.
 If you feel as though you and your partner have been having the same old argument over and over, your therapist can help you develop tools to recognize and break out of that pattern.
 We want to help both you and your partner communicate without fear of blame.
 Your therapist can help you learn the language of open and honest communication, which is free of criticisms, defensiveness, or personal attacks.

-“I can honestly say we haven’t been happier; all the things Amber has taught us so far have really helped.”
+“I can honestly say we haven’t been happier; all the things we’ve learned in therapy so far have really helped.”

 In couples therapy sessions, you and your partner can learn to clarify your needs, communicate them, and listen to one another.
 Your therapist will help you both implement healthy habits to meet your needs, as well as your partners.
 For example, you might ask for a “Thank you” to show appreciation.
 Your partner may need a daily kiss to show love.

 Every couple and person is unique, so your therapist will help you identify the specific places that feel unfilled in your relationship.
 In sessions, your therapist can help you remember what first drew you to your partner and made you fall in love.
 With communication training and practice, you can develop a deeper and more fulfilling relationship.

 Perhaps you feel that couples therapy can help, but you may have questions or concerns…